| Home | Mission | Events | Membership | History |

 The stories suggest that some swords were acquired as gifts: from kings; from earls; from family members.
 Weapons were taken from grave mounds by men brave enough to enter the grave and battle the ghostly mound-dweller.

-It's not clear how men maintained their weapons.
-The stories are filled with examples where, during hard use, a weapon became so dull that it no longer cut.
-Sharpening weapons must have been a routine chore, as it was with agricultural implements.
-In many cases, men sharpened their own weapons, but in a few cases, they asked others to do the job for them.
+While generally, men sharpened their own weapons, sometimes they asked others to do the job for them.
 There also appear to have been professional sword sharpeners.
 In the battle at the Alþing described in chapter 145 of Brennu-Njáls saga, it is said that after Skapti was wounded by a spear, he was dragged into the booth of a sword sharpener to protect him from the ongoing battle.

 Eyvindara

 Þorbjörn was a hired hand at the farm of Eyvindará (shown as it appears today) who was skilled at sharpening and repairing weapons, as is told in chapter 9 of Droplaugarsona saga.
 Helgi asked Þorbjörn to work on his sword while he traveled to the fjord. Þorbjörn gave Helgi another sword to use while his was being serviced.
-That Þorbjörn had a spare sword to loan suggests his services were extensive.
+That Þorbjörn had a spare sword to loan suggests that his services were extensive.

 Another example of weapons maintenance occurs in chapter 18 of Svarfdæla saga.
 Grís was outside putting oil on spearshafts, presumably to protect the wood.
 The word used is flot, which has the sense of fat or grease from cooked meat.